JohnMariani/Cuprizone_2020/Cuprizone_Analysis_2020.md

 ![](Cuprizone_Analysis_2020_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-### Make Functional and Module Organized Heatmaps of DE genes
+## Make Functional and Module Organized Heatmaps of DE genes

+Modules were determined in Gephi.
+GO analysis was conducted in IPA

 ``` r
 #Import genes for HMs labeled with relevant info